 As someone who has small children and teaches preschoolers, I don’t usually hear the F word, but I believe it has a purpose.
 What greater purpose than to say F@#$ migraine!
 I have so many people in my life that hate migraine for me but looking into her eyes and knowing the depths that it has affected her life, I felt a sense of not pity but rage inside her.
 Seeing and hugging someone who feels my internal anger for this awful disease was powerful.
 The power that brings tears to my eyes as I’m writing this.

 Just being around people who get it is very normalizing.
 I never felt normal, and these were my people!
 We look different, our stories are different, our purpose for being there was different but I think we can all say, “F@#$ migraine!” from the depths of our souls.

 Retreat Migraine Community

 I can’t say thank you enough for the fantastic people who brought us all together.
 Everyone who works for these amazing groups is sick and at some point, before, during, or after was sick.
-You are the definitions of strength and inspiration!
+You are the definition of strength and inspiration!
 Also, thank you to our sponsors.
 The products and companies that support this event are what made it possible.
 Migraine has been ignored since the beginning of time, and I’m so glad people are finally investing money into research and the people behind it.

 Unfortunately, I left Retreat Migraine on the earliest shuttle and missed the last day.
 I went to the airport to have a computer glitch and lots of line waiting for my first flight.
 My second flight was canceled and rescheduled twice and much delayed.
 I ate soup on the floor, waiting in line with intense pain, congestion, dizziness, and nausea.
 The following day, I was the first appointment to hear that I had been diagnosed with a double ear infection, upper respiratory disease, and fever.